 The Harbour provides an intriguing look at the evolution of Nanaimo's harbour as a hub of activity involving transportation and trade, and its function as a shipping port for coal and timber.
 It also looks at the harbour's recreational functions, such as sailing and diving, as well as it's original use by the Snunéymuxw people.
 Read more

-The Snunéymuxw exhibit allows you to see what daily life was like in a traditional longhouse and gain knowledge of the curious objects used in everyday living, including textiles, basketry, trade items, and tools used for fishing by the early Snunéymuxw First Nation.
+The Snunéymuxw exhibit allows visitors to see what daily life was like in a traditional longhouse and gain knowledge of the curious objects used in everyday living, including textiles, basketry, trade items, and tools used for fishing by the early Snunéymuxw First Nation.
 Read more